 Most of the statement that has been issued talks about its promise to continue investigating and working with different organisations and government authorities.
 They talk about supporting their customers, collaborating with vendors, law enforcement, and securing their products and systems all across the world.
 The statement also mentions any potential victims.
 The customers of SolarWinds were also victims of the attack, and other companies may have been affected.

 SolarWinds gave an update regarding the second backdoor discovery by Palo Alto Networks researchers.
 It stated that Supernova is not a malicious code embedded in the Orion Platform as a supply chain attack; it is, in fact, a malware.
 The Supernova is placed on the server that requires unauthorised access and is designed to be part of the product itself.

 17/12/20 – A second backdoor is discovered

 Palo Alto Networks identified a second backdoor, Supernova, which is inside the SolarWinds Orion Platform.
 It is believed that this was implanted by hackers who are different from the initial supply chain attackers.

 This brings us to the end of the blog on the recent SolarWinds attack.
 To prevent such cyberattacks, it is essential to learn more about cybersecurity and be equipped with knowledge regarding the latest trends and technologies in cybersecurity.

-If you wish to learn more about the same, you can upskill with Great Learning’s Stanford Advanced Computer Security Course and unlock your dream career.0
+If you wish to learn more about the same, you can upskill with Great Learning’s Stanford Advanced Cyber Security Course and unlock your dream career.0